 Everybody is at risk, but the ones that are more of a hazard are professional drivers, that does not just include lorry drivers, but can affect anybody that drives for a living, or spends a lot of time in traffic traveling from home to the workplace.

-The causes of fatigue can include;
+The causes of driving and fatigue can include;

 - Not getting enough sleep, the average person needs an uninterrupted sleep of between 7/8 hours.